kevinjqiu/aniketos/README.md

 Aniketos
 ========

-[Aniketos](http://www.theoi.com/Ouranios/AniketosAlexiares.html) is one of two gatekeepers of Olympos.
+[Aniketos](http://www.theoi.com/Ouranios/AniketosAlexiares.html) is one of two gatekeepers of [Mount Olympus](http://en.wikipedia.org/wiki/Mount_Olympus).
 It also keeps your git repository from pushes that don't fit your project standards.

 Why
 ---